paintparty/jus/README.md

 <br>

 ## Roadmap
-Based on usage patterns, and any feedback going forward from community, here is a list of features being considered:
+Based on usage patterns, and any community feeback going forward, here is a short list of features being considered:

 - Leverage the TUI to expose the functionality of existing deps.edn project utility libs such as [neil](https://github.com/babashka/neil), similar to how **jus** currently dispatches to [deps-new](https://github.com/seancorfield/deps-new)

 - Discovery of libs/functions ala [The Clojure Toolbox](https://www.clojure-toolbox.com/), [clojure.land](https://clojure.land/), or [Cloogle](https://cloogle.phronemophobic.com/doc-search.html)

- - Lightweight "My projects" directory/dashboard
+- Lightweight "My Projects" directory/dashboard

+- Automated "recent news" aggregator feed for people who want to limit their exposure to the UI of Slack, Reddit, etc.

 <br>